eBay/Goblin/README.md

 ## High performance
 Goblin provide stable, sustained high performance.
 Two factors define performance: latency and throughput.
 Latency is the time taken to complete an operation.
 Throughput is the total operations completed within some time period.

-Here are the rough performance metrics based on the 1k payload size.
+Here are the rough performance metrics based on the 1KB payload size for one cluster.
 For detailed metrics, please see [Benchmark](./doc/BENCHMARK.md).

+Furthermore, all the performance data for Goblin provided here is based on testing a single cluster.
+It is important to emphasize that Goblin supports [sharding](./doc/sharding.md), allowing for horizontal scaling by deploying multiple clusters to achieve greater throughput performance.
+With the provision of additional machine resources, achieving a million-level TPS (transactions per second) is also feasible.

-### Throughput
+### Throughput for Single Cluster
 | Operation | Max TPS/QPS                    |
 | --- |--------------------------------|
 | Write | 23k                            |